FrBosquet/alpalog/README.md

 - `alpalog.warn`

-Shows a console log with a yellow color
+Shows a console log with a yellow color and a warning icon

 - `alpalog.error`

-Shows a console log with a red color
+Shows a console log with a red color and an error icon

 - `alpalog.success`

-Shows a console log with a green color
+Shows a console log with a green color and a success icon

 - `alpalog.json`